holychowders/linux-reference/README.md

   - `systemctl list-sockets` to list socket units currently in memory, ordered by listening addresses
   - `systemctl list-timers` to list timer units currently in memory, ordered by when they elapse next
 - `journalctl` (*print log entries from the systemd journal*)
+  - Storage location and format
+    - Journals are stored in binary format
+    - Persistent journals stored in `/var/log/journal/`, volatile journals stored in `/run/log/journal/` (see section on logging)
+    - `journalctl` merges both sources in output
   - `journalctl -f` to see log messages in real time
   - `journalctl -b` to see all logs since boot of current session
   - `journalctl -u wpa_supplicant` to see logs pertaining to the `wpa_supplicant` service